 Clearly, the improvement of the LICO in overall poverty is much more significant than the improvement of the LICO in elderly poverty and single parent-headed household poverty.
-This is due to the weights assigned to each variable.
-15 The weight placed on overall poverty, especially after adjusting for implicit weights (Appendix I), is much larger than the combined weight placed on single parent-headed household poverty and elderly poverty.
+As explained, this is due to the weights assigned to each variable.13 The weight placed on overall poverty, especially after adjusting for implicit weights (Appendix I), is much larger than the combined weight placed on single parent-headed household poverty and elderly poverty.